Frequently Asked Questions

 Q: How can I access Mathematica on Pegasus?

-ssh -X graphics1
+ssh -X graphics1 or graphics2

 Load the available Mathematica module, Then execute the below command on to terminal,